Creative0708/cubedaw/crates/cubedaw-lib/README.md

 # cubedaw-lib

 Everything needed to represent the audio-related state of a cubedaw project.
 "Audio-related" as in volumes, notes, etc.
-Not track names, section names, y'know.
+Not track names, clip names, y'know.
 Those are in [cubedaw](/crates/cubedaw/README.md).